andykee/lentil/docs/docs.rst

     .. grid-item-card:: :octicon:`file;1em;` User guide

-        The user guide provides in-depth information on the key concepts of NumPy with useful background information and explanation.
+        The user guide provides in-depth information on the key concepts of Lentil with useful background information and explanation.

         +++